openwisp/openwisp-docs/tutorials/demo.rst

 or via `other means available on OpenWrt
 <https://openwrt.org/docs/guide-user/installation/generic.flashing>`_.

-Make sure not to keep settings: supply the ``-n`` command line option to sysupgrade, for the web UI there is a specific checkbox.
+Make sure not to keep settings: supply the `-n` command line option to `sysupgrade`.
+If you're using the OpenWrt web UI, there is a specific checkbox labeled "Keep settings and retain the current configuration" which appears just before confirming the upgrade and needs to be unchecked.

 .. _alternative_firmware_instructions: